Andrew Rule: Career

 Rule started aged 17 as a reporter for The Gippsland Times and Maffra Spectator.
-He subsequently worked for The Age, The Sun News-Pictorial, The Herald, Sunday Age, Herald Sun, and at radio station 3AW.
+He subsequently worked for The Age, The Sun News-Pictorial, The Herald, Sunday Age the Herald Sun and radio station 3AW.

 The Murders of Margaret and Seana Tapp was a cold case that Rule has worked to bring renewed attention to in articles for both The Age and Herald Sun.

 Rule wrote an authorised biography of Australian media proprietor and billionaire Kerry Stokes to counter bad press from an unauthorised work by Margaret Simons that included testimony from an abandoned family.

+He began a podcast series, Life and Crimes with Andrew Rule, in 2017.

-In 2021, Rule was involved in a controversy where he falsely accused the late former Labor Premier Neville Wran of corruption.
-The reports on which his commentary and claims were based were found to be false in an ABC Editorial Review.
+In 2021, Rule was involved in a controversy where he falsely accused the late former Labor premier Neville Wran of corruption.
+The reports on which his commentary and claims were based were found to be false in an ABC editorial review.

 Personal life

 Rule is married to Di Rule who ran as a Liberal Party candidate for Seymour in the 1999 state election and Burwood in the 2002 state election.
-His wife was accused by political opponents of benefiting from sinecures when she was appointed to a Victorian government board after serving as a long-time staffer for former Liberal leader and Premier Ted Baillieu.